shrutibhalerao/T-system-code/README.md

 We can call rest api using below ex command: curl --location --request POST "http://fastapi-service.app1.svc.cluster.local"

-we can run above setup on AKS cluster also on Rancher which gives kubernetes cluster to use locally. kubectl can be installed to run AKS commands.
+We can run above setup on AKS cluster also on Rancher which gives kubernetes cluster to use locally. kubectl can be installed to run AKS commands.
-AKS resource can be created using IAC terraform pipeline. uami and SPN access can be given to run resources as well as to access pods,namespaces etc if within private network.
+AKS resource can be created using IAC terraform pipeline.
+Uami and SPN access can be given to run resources as well as to access pods,namespaces etc if within private network.
 We can discuss further on it so that I can explain.
 Thanks.